joeornstein/fuzzylink/README.md

 two names refer to the same entity.
 In order to do that, we need to first create a labeled dataset to fit a statistical model.
-The `get_training_set()` function selects a sample of name pairs and labels them using the following prompt to GPT-4 (brackets denote input variables).
+The `get_training_set()` function selects a sample of name pairs and labels them using the following prompt to GPT-3.5 (brackets denote input variables).

-    Decide if the following two names refer to the same {record_type}.
-Misspellings, alternative names, and acronyms may be acceptable matches.
-Think carefully.
+    Decide if the following two names refer to the same {record_type}. {instructions} Think carefully.
 Respond "Yes" or "No".'

     Name A: {A}
     Name B: {B}